 The SI joint is a large joint between the tail bone and the hip bone.
 Inflammation of this joint is a common cause of lower back pain.
 This is a simple procedure in which the physician places a needle into this joint and injects anesthetic and cortisone-like steroid to suppress inflammation and relieve pain.

 A discography is a diagnostic test, and in some cases the best way to make an accurate diagnosis of a disc problem.
 The physician inserts a needle into the intervertebral disc, and contrast, or dye, is injected into the disc.
 During the contrast injection, the patient is asked to report if the additional pressure on the disc reproduces his or her pain.
 This lets the physician know which particular discs are painful.

 Once the procedure is completed, the patient is taken to a diagnostic center for a CAT scan of the area, which will reveal any disc that is disrupted.
 A disrupted disc indicates there may be tears in the outer ring of the disk that were not seen on an MRI scan or other test.

 A diagnostic nerve block is used to determine sources of pain.
 These blocks typically contain an anesthetic with a known duration of relief.
 A sympathetic nerve block is performed to determine if the pain has sympathetic component.
 This is a network of nerves extending the length of the spine.
 These nerves control some of the involuntary functions of the body, such as opening and narrowing blood vessels.

-Physical Therapy and Rehabilitation Services are available in both our Rocky Mount and Tarboro offices.
+Physical Therapy and Rehabilitation Services are available in our Rocky Mount office.
 Our physicians will evaluate your individual rehabilitation for your diagnosis, and design an individual program to strengthen core musculature and promote new neuromuscular patterns.Back To Top